Kiarash-Salehi/learning/neo4j/3/README.md

 Neo4j provides Docker images for both the Community and Enterprise editions.

 The [Neo4j Docker documentation](https://neo4j.com/docs/operations-manual/current/docker/) provides instructions on how to run, configure, and deploy Neo4j in a Docker container.

-## Course Summary

-- Basic graph theory and the elements that make a graph
-- Graph structures
-- Common graph use cases
-- Elements of a Neo4j graph database
-- How Neo4j implements index-free-adjacency
-- How to navigate a graph database
-- How to get started with Neo4j